On the construction of Riemannian three-spaces with smooth inverse mean curvature foliation: Variation of the Geroch mass

 \section{Variation of the Geroch mass}

-In proceeding the variation of the (quasi-local) Geroch mass\,\footnote{In most of the cases \eqref{eq: GQLM} is referred to as the (Riemannian) Hawking mass in spite of the fact that the Geroch and Hawking quasi-local mass differ conceptually.
+In proceeding the variation of the (quasi-local) Geroch mass\,\footnote{In most of the cases \eqref{eq: GQLM} is referred to as the (Riemannian) Hawking mass in spite of the fact that the Geroch and Hawking quasi-local mass differ conceptually (see, e.g.\,\cite{Szabados-2004}).
 For instance, the Hawking mass is known to depend, beside on the geometry of two-surface $\mathscr{S}_\rho$ within $\Sigma$, also on the way $\Sigma$ is embedded into an ambient space.
 As opposed to this the Geroch mass depends only on the geometry of $\mathscr{S}_\rho$ within $\Sigma$.
 In particular the Geroch mass is always smaller than or equal to the Hawking mass, and they are known to be equal only if for the extrinsic curvature $K_{ij}$ of $\Sigma$, defined with respect to an ambient space, the contraction $\widehat{\gamma}^{ij}K_{ij}$ vanishes on $\mathscr{S}_\rho$ \cite{Szabados-2004}.
-Based on these observations it is preferable to distinguish these two concepts and hereafter we shall refer to \eqref{eq: GQLM} as the Geroch mass.
-Accordingly, all the results covered by the present paper will automatically apply to any three-dimensional manifold independent of the extrinsic geometry of $\Sigma$. } \cite{geroch}
+Based on these observations it is preferable to distinguish these two concepts and hereafter we shall refer to \eqref{eq: GQLM} as the Geroch mass.} \cite{geroch}

 will play central role.
 It is straightforward to see that the generic variation of the Geroch mass can be given as

 where $W=W(\rho)$ stands for the pure integral term in \eqref{eq: GQLM},